 Can you think of a trending topic that would inspire you?

 Do you remember the last time your office mates pulled a fast one on you?
 Maybe this is a situation that you can recreate as a short film.
-Here's 10 classic office pranks that never age.
+Here are 10 classic office pranks that never age.
 Why not restage one of these and film it as a short film.

 Now a word about writer’s block.